harmonwood/capacitor-video-player/readme.md

 The master release has been upgraded to `@capacitor/core@3.3.1`.

-🚨 Since release 3.3.1-1 ->> 🚨
+🚨 Since release 3.3.1 ->> 🚨

-the PIP (Picture in Picture) mode has been added to the Android plugin.
+the PIP (Picture in Picture) mode has been added to the Android (API >= N) and iOS (iPad - iOS >= 13, iPhone - iOS >= 14) plugins.
 Is it accessible by clicking on the PiP button next to the Close button on the top-left window corner.

-To have it running in your application, you must include in the `AndroidManifest.xml`file under the `<activity` tag the following
+In Android, to have it running in your application, you must include in the `AndroidManifest.xml`file under the `<activity` tag the following
 ```
     android:resizeableActivity="true"
     android:supportsPictureInPicture="true"
 ```

+In iOS, to have it running in your application, you must set the `Background Modes` application capabilities and switch on the mode `Audio, Air-Play, and Picture in Picture`

-🚨 Since release 3.3.1-1 <<- 🚨
+🚨 Since release 3.3.1 <<- 🚨

 ## PREVIOUS CAPACITOR 2.4.7